Photo Credit: Wavebreakmedia / istockphoto.com

 Resources

-World Cancer Research Fund International (Worldwide Data)National Cancer Institute (Common Cancer Types)Takepart (The 10 Most Common Types of Cancer in the United States)What is myeloma?
-It's a type of cancer that affects the plasma cells of the bloodstream.
-From symptoms to causes, here's what to know.
+World Cancer Research Fund International (Worldwide Data)National Cancer Institute (Common Cancer Types)Takepart (The 10 Most Common Types of Cancer in the United States)Certain types of cancer tend to start in young cells, and at younger ages.
+Here's what you need to know about cancer in children.